What’s new?

 A new photograph of the Methodist Chapel has been added.
 This is believed to be from about the time of its opening.
 See here – near the bottom of the page.

-A higher quality photograph of the Windmill has come to light which shows much greater detail of the mill’s wooden structure.
+A higher quality photograph of the Windmill has come to light, which shows much greater detail of the mill’s wooden structure.
 This photograph has replaced the original at the top of the Windmill page.
-Further down the same page is an impressive photograph of a single F C Aldridge lorry has been added.
+Further down the same page an impressive photograph of a single F C Aldridge lorry has been added.

 A new features box has been added near the bottom of the Wreningham School page describing the July 1973 retirement of teacher Irene Gray.